 On occasion, especially when Parliament is sitting, interns may need to work longer hours.

-We look for academic experience and for expertise relevant to the subject areas treated by at least one of the four divisions of the Parliamentary Information and Research Service.
+We look for academic experience and for expertise relevant to the subject areas treated by at least one of the four divisions of the Parliamentary Information, Education and Research Services.
 We also seek candidates who show an interest in federal public policy or in developing and delivering public education and visitor services.

 No. Only candidates who are selected for an interview are contacted.

 No. Interviews are held by telephone or MS Teams.

 Yes.
 All candidates who are interviewed receive notification.